-Summer and Winter Term Course Formats: During the summer/winter term semesters the MPH faculty offers elective courses in day and or night formats (8am-5pm or 4pm-11pm with some Saturday hours).
-A few required core and track courses may also be offered during summer/winter sessions in this format depending on the need for these courses.
+Summer and Winter Courses

+Pending on the need for extra sections, a few required core and track courses may be offered during summer/winter sessions in a Day 8-5pm or Evening format.
 Students who are employed may need to use vacation time to complete these courses.
 This condensed format allows students to be immersed in the course and provides time for field trips.

-International Study Abroad Courses: MPH students have opportunities to participate in study abroad with faculty who offer courses with a public health emphasis in Mexico, China, and Africa.
+International Study Abroad Courses

+MPH students have opportunities to participate in study abroad with faculty who offer courses with a public health emphasis in Mexico, China, and Africa.
 Topic areas range from transcultural health to environmental issues.
 These courses are scheduled throughout the academic year with most opportunities offered during spring and summer semesters.